sage-code/maj/verbs.md

 ## Conditional

-An action that was not realized is created using suffix "re"
+An action that was not realized is created using suffix "ra".

 suffix: ra <= would have / should have